Cerberus-Wallet/cerberus-firmware/core/tools/size/README.md

 Adding `--help` to any `<command>.sh` will show the help message for that specific command.

-Settings of this specific (`trezor-firmware`) project are forwarded in each command.
+Settings of this specific (`cerberus-firmware`) project are forwarded in each command.
 Specifically, `core/build/firmware/firmware.elf` and `core/build/firmware/firmware.map` (optional) files are used and we are interested in `.flash` and `.flash2` sections.

 `bloaty` and `nm` tools are needed.

-For more info about `binsize` tool, visit [its repository](github.com/trezor/binsize).
+For more info about `binsize` tool, visit [its repository](github.com/cerberus/binsize).

 ## Available scripts/commands